jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.004.png" width="100" />

-Two symbols connected with a solid line, are considered *the same* command.
+Two symbols connected with a solid line, represent *the same* command.

 A *dashed line* between command symbols makes one command sort of a copy of another: